The Nordstrom Winter Sale Is Here -- Save Up to 40% on Top Brands

 Six pairs of gold-plated earrings for about $20 sounds good to us -- when one inevitably goes missing, it won't be a huge deal.
 (But we’ll definitely enjoy these cuties before they start disappearing.)

-Whether you live in a city that is cold year-round or are already prepping your wardrobe for next winter, opt for this parka to live out your dream of walking around in public wearing a chic sleeping bag.

 Somehow, we're just a few months out from wedding season again.
 Grab this plunging slipdress for half off now so you don’t have to stress about what to wear come May.
-This beauty is also available in black, nude and olive green.
+This beauty is also available in black, for those on the hunt for an LBD.

 Dreary days will become vibrant once you slip into this brightly colored retro jacket.
 It’s puffer-style without being bulky or too hot, meaning you can wear it inside and out.